Student Spotlight: David Mayhew

 Before becoming a professional photographer, Mayhew worked as an engineer after earning a Bachelor of Engineering in Product Design.
 An engineering job did bring him to Chicago, where he met his future wife, Jennifer.
 Working and living in the Chicago area also brought him into contact with COD and Sirvatka's storm-chasing courses.
 Investigating those courses led to other discoveries.

-He gives much credit to the college's Photography program, headed by professor and coordinator Jeff Curto.
+His work is now extending to Northern Lights in Iceland and coastal scenes.
+He gives much credit to the college’s Photography program, headed by professor and coordinator Jeff Curto.

 "The program for photography was very complete and in-depth, and the class size was 20 per class if not less.
 So you get that one-on-one attention that you would not get anywhere else," Mayhew said.
 "Any question you have, you will get it answered."